Chemistry finally explained easily

 The above is from a blog by Tonnaer.
 We asked him to share a bit more about this.

-It is not easy to explain chemistry to someone who has no chemistry background.
-In doing so, Tonnaer raises the question of whether that is because it is such a complex subject or whether it is because people are just not used to explaining chemistry to outsiders.
+It is not easy to explain chemistry to someone who does not have a chemistry background.
+In doing so, Tonnaer raises the question of whether that's because it's such a complex subject or whether it's because people just aren't used to explaining chemistry to outsiders.
 That is why at AkzoNobel Polymer Chemisty they have started an experiment to see if they can attract polymer chemistry to a wider audience by using video animations.

 Give people literal insight